-When John and Holly first moved in, their new home was everything they dreamed it would be, but the garage left a lot to be desired.
-Now they have the garage space that matches their home and provides them with the storage and functionality they need.
+When John and Holly first moved in, their new home was everything they dreamed it would be – except for the garage.
+Now they have the garage space that matches their home and provides them with all the storage and functionality they need.

 “You don’t have to have a three-car garage to work with us,” Cash said.
 “Whatever your needs, we’re going to help you find a solution.”

 Get the most out of your one-car garage

 As you can see, a small one-car garage can still provide your family with great functionality and look stylish while doing so.

 We can get the most out of any-sized garage.
 Schedule a free design consultation with Garage Living to start taking advantage of your garage’s potential.